transmission/transmission/docs/Bug-Submission.md

 If you have problems on the Mac version then please do these extra steps:
   * Make sure your system is updated to the latest version of your operating system.
 Note as of version 1.60, Transmission requires Mac OS X 10.5 or later.
   * If you are running a nightly build, set the language to English.
 The localization will sometimes crash the nightly builds until they are updated (right before an official release).
-  * OS X collects two pieces of crash information that can help us fix the crash:
+  * macOS collects two pieces of crash information that can help us fix the crash:
      1. In Console.app, look under LOG FILES > ~/Library/Logs/ > CrashReporter > for Transmission.
 If you find one, include it in your forum post.
      2. In Console.app, select LOG DATABASE QUERIES > Console Messages, and search for Transmission.
 If you find a message that mentions an assertion failure, include it in your forum post.